The Step-by-Step Evolution of the Modern Internet

 Websites, online services, and digital communication tools quickly expanded.
 Businesses adopted online operations, and global connectivity became essential for competitiveness.

-The web marked the transition from technical infrastructure to mass adoption.
+The web marked the transition from technical infrastructure to mass internet adoption.

 Step 6: Broadband, Mobile, and Cloud Growth

-As technology advanced, dial-up connections gave way to broadband internet.
-Faster speeds supported multimedia content, streaming services, and large-scale data transfers.
+As internet technology advanced, dial-up connections gradually gave way to broadband networks capable of supporting higher speeds and larger data transfers.
+Faster connectivity enabled multimedia content, video streaming, and large-scale digital services.

-The rise of smartphones and mobile networks extended internet access worldwide.
-Cloud computing further transformed infrastructure, enabling scalable services and distributed workloads.
+The rise of smartphones and mobile networks expanded internet access worldwide, connecting billions of users.
+Cloud computing further transformed infrastructure by enabling scalable applications, distributed workloads, and global data centers.

-Each stage increased demand for IP address space and more efficient routing strategies.
+These developments significantly increased demand for IP address space and more efficient networking technologies.

 Step 7: IPv4 Exhaustion and the Rise of IPv6